-The District's control procedures over access to IT systems and data were not sufficient, which increases the risk that the District may not adequately protect those systems and data
+The District's control procedures over IT systems and data were not sufficient, which increases the risk that the District may not adequately protect those systems and data

-Condition-The District's control procedures were not sufficiently developed, documented, and implemented to respond to risks associated with its information technology (IT) systems and data.
-Specifically, the District's procedures for restricting access did not consistently help prevent or detect unauthorized or inappropriate access to its IT systems and data.
+Condition-The District's control procedures were not sufficiently developed, documented, and implemented to respond to risks associated with its IT systems and data.
+The District lacked sufficient procedures over the following:

+Restricting access-Procedures did not consistently help prevent or detect unauthorized or inappropriate access to its IT systems and data.